-Last year Caroline came up with a great idea; using the slimy innards of all the pumpkins we’d carved she created a disgusting cauldron of sliminess, filled it with wrapped sweet treats and covered the whole thing with a bag.
-Her brilliant pumpkin guts lucky dip will definitely un-nerve your Hallowe’en trick or treat visitors!
+Caroline came up with this gross-out Halloween craft idea, using the slimy innards of all the pumpkins we’d carved, to make a disgusting lucky-dip cauldron filled with wrapped sweets and covered with a bag.
+Her pumpkin guts lucky dip will definitely un-nerve all your trick or treat visitors!

 Only the bravest of children dared to risk plunging their hands into the unknown sludge to find out if there really were any treats hidden inside….